mvogelgesang/homebrew-quick-org-creator/README.md

 ## Backlog

 - A cleanup script to clear out old `node_modules` folders
+- If a config value is missing, prompt for it
 - Org picker based on authenticated dev hub orgs
 - Directory picker based on folders available from run location